-Judges and students will be asked to consider the following criteria for scoring and in considering their votes:
+Judges will be asked to consider the following criteria for scoring:

-Entry forms for the UMBC Idea Competition must be submitted by 5 p.m.
-October 10, 2013 .
+Entry forms for the UMBC Idea Competition must be submitted by the deadline.
 Entrants can include a link to an original YouTube video on their entry form describing their problem and their idea.
 Videos may not be longer than 60 seconds.
 Once the judges determine the ideas that will move forward, invitations to the final competition will be sent to students with the best ideas (as determined by the review panel).
 These students will participate in the Final Competition.

-Checks will be awarded to the top three ideas.
-A prize will also be issued to the finalist with the pitch that communicates the identified challenge and idea for a solution in the most creative/entertaining way.
+Checks will be awarded to the top three ideas in each track.
+An award will also be issued to the finalist with the pitch that communicates the identified challenge and idea for a solution in the most creative/entertaining way.
 The Best Overall Pitch will be determined by an audience vote of those present at the event.

 Second Place Idea/$500